How Is Depression Diagnosed?

-As with any alternative or complementary medicine, check with your health care provider before starting it, especially if you are taking other medications or treatments.
+As with any alternative or complementary medicine, check with your doctor before starting it, especially if you are taking other medications or treatments.

-Several studies show that the herb St. John's Wort is as successful at improving symptoms of mild-to-moderate depression as prescription medications, often with fewer side effects.
-However, other reports show that the herb isn't any better than placebo (or sugar pill) in treating depression.
-Although it is considered safe, St. John's Wort can be potentially dangerous if taken with other antidepressants (especially SSRIs), including certain medications used for treating HIV, cyclosporine, a drug used in organ transplant patients, or anticoagulant drugs.
-It can also interfere with the efficacy of oral contraceptives and medications used for heart disease and seizures.
+Several studies show that the herb St. John's wort is as successful at improving symptoms of mild to moderate depression as prescription medications, often with fewer side effects.
+But other reports show that the herb isn't any better than a placebo (or sugar pill) in treating depression.
+Although it is considered safe, St. John's wort can be dangerous if taken with other antidepressants (especially SSRIs), including certain medications used for treating HIV, cyclosporine, a drug used in organ transplant patients, or anticoagulant drugs.
+It can also interfere with oral contraceptives and medications used for heart disease and seizures.

-S-adenosyl-methionine (SAM-e), another herbal remedy, is also sometimes considered to be a useful treatment option for depression, although existing medical studies have not been conclusive about its effectiveness.
+S-adenosyl-methionine (SAM-e), another herbal remedy, is also sometimes considered to be a useful treatment for depression, although medical studies have not been conclusive.

-Although ginkgo biloba is typically used as an "alternative medicine" strategy that might help to improve memory and ease confusion, it has proven in some cases to work better than placebo for the symptoms of depression, and is approved by the German government's Commission E for this purpose.
+Although ginkgo biloba is typically used as a way to improve memory and ease confusion, it has proved in some cases to work better than a placebo for the symptoms of depression and is approved by the German government's Commission E for this purpose.

-Whatever herbal remedy you may decide to take to treat a medical condition, it is always best to consult your health care provider first.
-This is especially true if you are taking prescription medications for the same or other conditions.
+Whatever herbal remedy you may decide to take to treat a medical condition, it is always best to talk with your doctor first, especially if you’re taking prescription medications for the same or other conditions.

 Massage not only relaxes you, it may help reduce your anxiety and depression.
-When groups of depressed adolescents received massage therapy, their stress hormone levels changed, their brain activity was positively affected and their anxiety and depression eased.
+When groups of depressed teens got massage therapy, their stress hormone levels changed, their brain activity was positively affected, and their anxiety and depression eased.
 Because it has no side effects, massage could be a safe and positive addition to your depression treatment program.
-However, by itself, massage is not considered to be a proven or evidence-based treatment for depression.
+But by itself, massage is not considered to be a proven or evidence-based treatment for depression.

 The World Health Organization lists depression among the conditions for which acupuncture is effective.
-Some studies have shown it markedly lessens symptoms of depression.
-Acupuncture may be a viable alternative from therapy if you are unable to take antidepressants or have not found them helpful.
+Some studies have shown that it markedly lessens symptoms of depression.
+Acupuncture may be a viable alternative if you can’t take antidepressants or have not found them helpful.